unbxd/search-JS-library/docs_new/gettingStarted/DetailedIntegration.md

 In the following sections, we will discuss how to configure and render each of these features with the Unbxd Search JS Library.

-## Search input box & search button selector
+## Configuring the Search Input Box

 The following two configurations are used by the library to bind keyboard and mouse events to the search input field and search button on your website.